adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/index.md

     background_image_opacity: 10
   - type: grid_section
     title: Partners
-    subtitle: Mapping the Doctrine of Discovery wou
+    subtitle: Mapping the Doctrine of Discovery would like to thank our partners
     align: center
     grid_items:
       - image: images/logo-1.svg